 A Good Book or Two

-If you have the space, fit in a couple of books for the ride, or a kindle.
+If you have the space, fit in a couple of books, like the best adventure books for couples, for the ride, or a kindle.
 There will be long hours with nothing but sea views, so keep yourself engaged in any way you can.